‘Nobody can stop it’: Makhachev outclasses Della Maddalena at UFC 322

 “This is what I call the art of martial arts.
 When they are here in front of me, they cannot do anything.”

-The show went on without an appearance from President Donald Trump, a close friend of UFC CEO Dana White, who normally has a cage side seat for the tri-state area’s biggest events.
+The show went on without an appearance from President Donald Trump, a close friend of UFC CEO Dana White, who normally has a cage-side seat for the tri-state area’s biggest events.

-UFC fans at the Garden, though, did get a big fight well ahead of the main event when a massive brawl broke out near one of the tunnels used for fight entrances and spilled through the stands and near press row.
+UFC fans at the Garden, though, did get a big fight well before the main event when a huge brawl broke out near one of the tunnels used for fight entrances, spilling through the stands and near the press row.

 The stir – which involved MMA fighter Dillon Danis – had the crowd howling and caused a short delay to the start of the pay-per-view card as police and security tried to bust up the melee.